Most compression socks are too hard to put on.

 Doctors recommend compression for swelling, circulation, and tired legs.
-But most of what's available is stiff, synthetic, hot to wear, and genuinely hard to get on.
-If the socks end up in the drawer, they can't help you.
+But most of what's available is stiff, synthetic and too hard to get on.

 The Mode Difference